 Drupal modules are grouped into a folder/directory named after that module.
 The directory contains the following files,

-• .info file.
-The content of the .info file enable us to know about the module without loading it or installing it.
+file enable us to know about the module without loading it or installing it.
 These informations are kept in key-value pairs.
-They contain the name, description, version, package and testing information etc.
+They contain the name, description, version, package and testing information etc..module

-• .install file.
+file.
 This file is used only for installation and uninstallation.
 They may create database or do other tasks that are done at the time of installations.
-It contain the _install and _uninstall hooks.
+It contain the_install

 function mymodule_menu() {